EluMiel/python-100-questions-supu/README.md

 (https://www.youtube.com/watch?v=v5lpFzSwKbc&list=PLiaZfx-34L5qUlG3iUVneCamIxb_SM6Q0&index=3&t=7827s)

 All 100 questions were solved using Google Colab.
 The problem statements are *not* reproduced here.
-Only my own code and notes with permission.
+Only my own code and notes.

+This repository was created with permission from Python VTuber Supu, the original creator of the reference video linked above.

 ---